Seattle Vocational Institute

 Highest Paying Job

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Seattle Vocational Institute are Surgeons, Diagnostic medical sonographers, Podiatrists, Cardiovascular technologists and technicians, and Media and communication workers, all other
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Seattle Vocational Institute are Surgeons, Cardiovascular technologists and technicians, Chief executives & legislators, Magnetic resonance imaging technologists, and Dentists

 The most specialized majors at Seattle Vocational Institute are Construction (34 degrees awarded), Health (101 degrees), Personal & Culinary Services (12 degrees), Computer and Information Sciences and Support Services (10 degrees), and Mechanical Technologies (0 degrees) (as of 2016).